-When we stop to evaluate our relationship with the world and the impact we want to make on the plant, ignorance isn’t an option.
+When we stop to evaluate our relationship with the world and the impact we want to make on the planet, ignorance isn’t an option.
 Conscious beauty is about making intentful ethical choices to do good for people and for the environment.
 The decisions that we make today can impact the earth for years to come.
 By making conscious choices and educating ourselves we become better consumers.
 Here at THERAPIE we make a deliberate effort to be mindful of the choices we make about what goes into our products and how we look after this beautiful planet we share.

 Conscious beauty involves everything from the packaging of the product to where the ingredients come from.
 A conscious product would be sustainable, cruelty free, natural and include no harmful products.
 This can include anything, from the packaging being biodegradable to a completely vegan product.